 “Streetwear” is not a niche.
 “Vintage motocross graphics for guys who raced in the 90s” is.
 The narrower the niche, the cheaper your ads, the easier your content, the more loyal your customers.
 Every successful small apparel brand we can name started inside a niche so small it could fit on an index card.

-2. Open a wholesale account with a dropship blank supplier
+2. Open a wholesale account with a blank apparel supplier

 This is the step 90% of POD tutorials skip.
 Retail POD platforms charge $10–$15 for a plain blank before they even print on it.
 A wholesale supplier like B2B Sportswear sells the same blank for $2.30–$5.80 depending on quality tier.
 That’s the entire difference between a 25% margin business and a 65% margin business.